GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

     * Cryptol documentation: https://cryptol.net/documentation.html

-* I'll be around all day, and happy to talk more!
+* I'll be around all day, and happy to talk more.

 * And if this sort of thing interests you, Galois is hiring!